microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-troubleshooting.md

         | APAC        | Southeast Asia                       |
         | AUS         | Australia Southeast                  |

-3. Look up how to configure your azure storage account and [grant access from an internet ip range] (https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#grant-access-from-an-internet-ip-range).
+3. Look up how to configure your azure storage account and [grant access from an internet ip range](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#grant-access-from-an-internet-ip-range).

 4. Once you have configured your Office to Azure region mapping and the correct region your Azure storage account can be in, you can [allowlist IPs on your Azure Storage account](https://docs.microsoft.com/en-us/azure/data-factory/azure-integration-runtime-ip-addresses#azure-integration-runtime-ip-addresses-specific-regions).